 Quite quickly it became apparent that there wasn’t enough good kit for rowers.
 Nothing I found in the general market could cut the muster for extreme training.
 So, first off, I sketched a jacket, named it the very imaginative ‘Rower’ and worked with Rab in Sheffield to get it made.

 One Saturday morning not long after, Julie Aitken from GB Rowing came into the juice bar and asked if I could make a batch for the squad.
-Well, we’ve never looked back and working with the likes of GB Rowing has really pushed us to be the best that we can be.
-This initial order led to us launching our first jacket and developing our first range of fabrics.
+Well, we’ve never looked back and working with the likes of GB Rowing has really pushed us to be innovative and the best that we can be.
+This initial order led to us launching our first jacket to market and developing our first range of performance fabrics.

-Giving up rowing and starting a business was great but the problem was I became unfit!
-Running a business meant that free time was limited so I started running.
-I knew that three lots of 30 minutes a week would help me get back on track but I couldn’t find any kit which I liked.
-Leggings didn’t have the stretch I wanted and the fabrics were itchy, just like fabrics used in the early days of our rowing kit development.
-So we researched our fabrics and started making running kit that we all wanted to wear.
-And that's how it all began!
+Crewroom became my passion, but after giving up rowing I became unfit!
+Juggling the demands of running a growing business meant that free time was limited, so I took up running - I could get my fix of the outdoors and get my fitness back on track.
+The only problem was, I couldn’t find any kit I liked.
+Leggings didn’t have the stretch I wanted and the fabrics were itchy, just like the fabrics used in the early days of rowing kit.
+So, my next focus was to research our own fabrics which would deliver comfort, great fit and consistent quality, creating training kit that we all wanted to wear.